ibm-cloud-docs/satellite/responsibilities.md

 |{{site.data.keyword.satelliteshort}} Link | N/A | - Reinstate any necessary [endpoints](/docs/satellite?topic=satellite-link-location-cloud) to your resources after recovering from a disaster. |
 | {{site.data.keyword.satelliteshort}} Storage | - Back up information about storage configurations and assigned clusters.  | - Ensure that your data is stored highly available by using snapshots, data replication, data synchronization, or other high availability mechanisms.  \n - Back up your data to meet compliance and regulatory requirements for data retention.  \n - Use the provided tools from your storage provider or in your on-prem data center to monitor physical storage instances and replace defective instances as necessary. |
 | {{site.data.keyword.satelliteshort}}-enabled services | - Review each service's documentation for additional responsibilities that {{site.data.keyword.IBM_notm}} maintains. | - Review each service's documentation for additional responsibilities that you fulfill when you use these services. |
-{: caption="Table 6.
-Responsibilities for disaster recovery." caption-side="bottom"}
+{: caption="Responsibilities for disaster recovery." caption-side="bottom"}